Post-Discectomy Rehabilitation | Shift Spinal Health

 Rehabilitation at Shift

-Every patient's program is designed around their surgical history, functional baseline, and specific recovery goals.
-Sessions are conducted in our rehabilitation gym across both Adelaide locations, with regular clinical progress reviews to ensure the program is advancing appropriately.
+Every patient's program is designed around their surgical history, functional baseline, and recovery goals.
+Sessions are conducted in our rehabilitation gym across both Adelaide locations, with regular clinical progress reviews to keep the program advancing appropriately.

 We work alongside your surgeon's recovery guidelines — not against them.
 If you have specific post-operative restrictions, bring them to your first appointment and we'll incorporate them into your program design.